ameentalahmeh/academic-hub/README.md

 8. Access the application:
    - Open your web browser and navigate to `http://localhost/academic-hub`.

-Here's an updated `README.md` file with the screenshots added in a well-designed format.
-The paths are set to the ones you've provided:

 ## Screenshots

 Here are some screenshots showcasing the **Academic Hub** application: